koelslaw/documentation/README.md

 ## Build Steps
 To walk through the build steps, [check out the README](./topics/README.md).

+  **Famous Quote: When you wait till the last minute then it only takes a minute. -Jeff Geiger**

-> Note: This documentation was made with best effort on a short timeline.
+> NOTE: This documentation was made with best effort on a short timeline.
 Most of the documentation is correct, but there could be nuances or minor details that still need to be adjusted to your environment.
 Please contribute fixes back to the project.

 ## Table of Contents